Hebx/hedera-a2a-agents/README.md

+# AgentFlow: Multi-Protocol Autonomous Agents Platform

-# Hedera A2A Agents System
+**Powered by Hedera x Google A2A** System

 **[A2A Protocol + AP2 Payments]** 🤖 A comprehensive multi-agent system built on Hedera Hashgraph with Google A2A protocol for autonomous agent-to-agent communication and AP2 payment settlement.
 This system demonstrates advanced blockchain integration, cross-chain payments, human-in-the-loop control, and multi-agent negotiation.